-Both can be reached at: Irish Football Association 20 Windsor Ave, Belfast BT9 6EG Tel: 028 9066 9458 Staff and volunteers are responsible for reporting poor practice incidents occurring during Irish FA programmes directly to their line manager (also in writing, upon request).
+Staff and volunteers are responsible for reporting poor practice incidents occurring during Irish FA programmes directly to their line manager (also in writing, upon request).

-Concerns regarding serious poor practice or abuse must be reported immediately to the Child Welfare Department (also in, writing upon request).
+Concerns regarding serious poor practice or abuse must be reported immediately to the Safeguarding Team (also in writing, upon request).

-If the concern relates to a member of the Child Welfare Department, please report to the Director of Football Development.
+If the concern relates to a member of the Safeguarding Team please report marked confidential to the Director Of Football Development at the above address.